Raised garden beds are beneficial for people who have limited space or want to increase their plant yield without much hassle.

 Assembly is easy as you put everything together per instructions to get your elevated garden ready.
 For extra stability of concrete barriers, you can use steel bars to fix blocks in the ground.
 Deck screws can also be used to attach a wood capping to the garden bed.

-Tip: Make sure the ground bed is flat before you start putting together a concrete block.
+Make sure the ground bed is flat before you start putting together a concrete block.
 If not, then it will be shaky and unstable.

 Plastic Raised Garden Bed

-The plastic raised garden bed has similar functionality as vinyl raised garden bed.
+The plastic raised garden bed has similar functionality as the vinyl raised garden bed.
 The only difference is the type of material used.
 Vinyl is made with polyvinyl chloride (PVC) resin whereas plastic is made from high-density polyethylene.

 Stone Raised Garden Bed

-Preparing the Raised Garden Site
+Preparing The Raised Garden Site

 It is essential that you choose your site carefully when preparing for your raised bed garden layout.
-Make sure it gets enough sunlight and there is a proper water drainage.
+Make sure it gets enough sunlight and there is proper water drainage.
 The garden area has to be flat.
 So, you start by digging the ground 6 to 9 inches deep.

 Remove any weeds, plant roots, rocks, wooden chips from the ground.
-If you already have a lawn and you want to build raised garden on top of it, lay down some ground soil, tarp and put landscape fabrics to kill off weeds and grass.
+If you already have a lawn and you want to build raised garden on top of it, lay down some ground soil, tarp, and put landscape fabrics to kill off weeds and grass.

 Once you have prepared the necessary foundation of the raised garden site, you can move on to build your elevated garden bed.